General guidance for all visitors

 To assist the NHS Test and Trace programme, which allows the NHS to rapidly detect people who have recently come into contact with a new Covid-19 case, we are obliged to maintain records of staff, customers and visitors and share these with NHS Test and Trace where possible.

-At the point that visitors enter the museum shop, we will ask all customers and visitors who do not already have joint tickets purchased from Ely Cathedral* to provide us with:
+At the point that visitors enter the museum shop, we will ask all customers and visitors who do not already have joint tickets purchased from Ely Cathedral* to check-in using the NHS COVID-19 App, or provide us with:

 ● the name of the customer or visitor (or lead member of a group), and the number of people in the group;